-Home care providers offer a variety of services, from nursing care of the new mother
+Home care providers offer a variety of services.
+These include nursing care of the

-and baby to housekeeping and care of other children.
+new mother and baby, housekeeping, and care of other children.

-Whoever you decide to have as helpers, be sure to make clear all the things you expect
+Whoever you decide to have as helpers, make clear all the things you expect them to

-them to do.
-Communication is important in preventing hurt feelings or misunderstandings
+do.
+Communication is important in preventing hurt feelings or misunderstandings when

-when emotions are fragile these first few weeks.
-Have your helpers take over chores
+emotions are fragile these first few weeks.
+Have your helpers take over chores such

-such as cooking, cleaning, laundry, and grocery shopping.
-This will help you take
+as cooking, cleaning, laundry, and grocery shopping.
+This will help you take care

 of yourself, and keep you from limiting time with your baby.